My Profile Help

 Your unmatched orders can be automatically checked against the SCIS database for up to four weeks from when you placed your order.
 Your unmatched orders are checked daily.
 When record(s) are available, email notification will be sent to your primary contact email address.
 From the email you can click on a link to retrieve the data file or check the results.

-Register now for 2014 SCIS workshops in ACT, QLD, VIC and WA.
+Register now for Term 2 SCIS workshops in VIC.

 Connections Issue 88